KlosiXhoi/GymBro/README.md

 10.Database (Back-end):: The database will consists of localhost and include the tables for users credentials, feedback,support tickets, admins.
 The connection will be made using PHP.</br>

-11.Admin Interface (Front-end and Back-end):: This page will be made using HTML, CSS, and JavaScript for the front-end.
+11.Admin Interface (Front-end and Back-end): This page will be made using HTML, CSS, and JavaScript for the front-end.
 It will provide tables form database for easier usage of admin employees using PHP.
 To enter it will require to match with a previous admin credentials from the database.
 New admins will be added usinng this page.</br>